onqtam/headjack/src/cryptohistory.md

 > "I have been to the darkest corners of government, and what they fear is light." - [Edward Snowden](https://www.azquotes.com/quote/577721)

+> "Those who cannot remember the past are condemned to repeat it." - [George Santayana](https://en.wikiquote.org/wiki/George_Santayana#:~:text=infancy%20is%20perpetual.-,Those%20who%20cannot%20remember%20the%20past%20are%20condemned%20to%20repeat%20it.,-This%20famous%20statement)

 the future of status and prestige is authentic computable context & reputation on top of immutable cryptohistory